Nenkai/FF16-Model-Importer/README.md

 In a command line window

 Commands:
-- `MdlConverter.exe body.mdl c1002.pac` (Extracts contents to a folder called "body" with all LOD models as .gltf)
+- Export from MDL to GLTF:  `MdlConverter.exe body.mdl c1002.pac` (Extracts contents to a folder called `body` with all LOD models as .gltf.
+The .pac file from the character `pack` folder is required to export skeleton data)
+- Import from GLTF to MDL: `MdlConverter.exe body` (Imports mdl contents back from `body` folder.
+Requires putting a copy of a "base" MDL file in the same directory as `body` folder.
+Requires all LODs in the `body` folder to be named `body_LODx` with `x` as a number)
-- `MdlConverter.exe material.mtl` (mtl conversion)
+- Export from MTL to JSON: `MdlConverter.exe material.mtl`
-- `MdlConverter.exe material.json` (conversion back to mtl)
-- `MdlConverter.exe body` (Imports mdl contents back from "body" folder.)

-**Ensure you provide the .pac from a character pack folder for skeleton data**
+- Import from JSON to MTL: `MdlConverter.exe material.mtl.json` (Currently this will overwrite old MTL file, recommended to put working JSON in another directory)

+To properly import to MDL, your GLTF model must point to only materials that are used by the "base" MDL file.
+You can look up the materials using a hex editor.
+Example: One of the materials that Clive's `chara/c1001/model/body/b0001/body.mdl` model uses is named `m_c1001b0001_body_a.mtl`.
+To assign that file to your mesh, create a material named `m_body_a` and make sure to include materials when generating your GLTF file.

 Credits:
+- KillzXGaming for original version of this tool
-- Nenkai for pac handling needed to get .skl data and some .tex info.
+- Nenkai for code revisions, MDL file research, and pac handling needed to get .skl data and some .tex info
-- Joschuka/Dimy/Someone else for various research and help for MDL file binary.
+- Joschuka/Dimy and others for various research and help for MDL file binary
+- Maybri for additional documentation and added functionality to handle bones not present in "base" MDL